Skip to content

 2. Offline Evals Exist So You Can Change the System Before Rollout

-Their strength is that they let you compare system versions before production traffic.
+The strength of offline evals is that they let you compare system versions before production traffic arrives.

 3. Online Evals Matter Because the Real World Is Always Larger Than the Test Set